• Home |

 Why We Chose It

-Hornady Whitetail is an extremely popular choice for avid hunters because it’s a high-quality round that deals a lot of damage to the deer and not your pocketbook.
-With Hornady’s patented InterLock® design, the lead core and jacket stay together on impact giving you high levels of penetration and expansion.
+Hornady Whitetail is extremely popular among avid hunters because it’s a high-quality round that deals a lot of damage to the deer (and not your pocketbook).
+With Hornady’s patented InterLock® design, the lead core and jacket stay together on impact to ensure deeper penetration.

 Hornady Whitetail utilizes a soft point bullet with a muzzle velocity of 2,910 fps that can accurately bag a deer within 400 yards (just over 1,800 fps) and still achieve the expansion necessary to bring down a trophy buck.

-Although Hornady American Whitetail is soft on the wallet, the jacketed soft point bullet design is less effective at long range shots when compared to other offerings on our top 5 list.
-However, if you hunt in wooded areas like New England, the Midwest, and forests of the Pacific Northwest, then Hornady American Whitetail 150 gr SP ammo will offer more than enough range for deer season this fall.
+Although Hornady American Whitetail is soft on the wallet, the jacketed soft point bullet design is less effective at long range when compared to other offerings on our top 5 list.
+If you hunt in wooded areas like New England, the Midwest, and forests of the Pacific Northwest, then Hornady American Whitetail 150 gr SP ammo will offer more than enough range for deer season.

 Honorable Mention

 Prvi Partisan 150 Grain SP: This is another excellent budget round that simply gets the job done.
-If you’re looking for an affordable deer hunting cartridge, Prvi Partisan is an excellent backup choice.
-It’s readily available and the soft pointed lead core will easily penetrate medium-sized game animals.
+If you’re looking for an affordable deer cartridge, Prvi Partisan is an excellent backup (or first) choice.
+It’s readily available, and the soft pointed lead core will easily penetrate medium-sized game animals.

 Best 30-06 Ammo for Deer - Fan Favorite